Happiness is a choice – “Be happy for this moment. This moment is your life”- Omar Khayyam.

 Happiness helps us forge better relationships with others – Be it our spouse, co-workers, friends, or even strangers, you can spark a conversation and engage in healthier relationships when you choose to be happy.

-Happiness is attractive – People are drawn to those who radiate warmth, happiness, and a positive vibe.
+Happiness is attractive – People are drawn to those who radiate warmth, happiness, and a positive attitude.
+Happy people make us see the good in a difficult situation, and therefore make us feel better when life throws curve balls our way.

 Our happiness is influenced by how we perceive the world and how we live our lives.
 Look towards growing in this pursuit of happiness by changing your mindset and showing more compassion towards others.